uswds/uswds-for-designers/README.md

 ## Before you start: Install the fonts

 - Unzip the zipped packages in `fonts`.
 - Add all the unzipped files (`.ttf` and `.otf` files) to your system by dragging them into the **Font Book** application.
-If you have older versions of these fonts, you may want to diasable them in Font Book first.
+If you have older versions of these fonts, you may want to disable them in Font Book first.

 Now the most recent versions of Font Awesome, Merriweather, Public Sans, Roboto Mono, and Source Sans Pro are installed and available to any program.